BlackDice/scent/docs/system.md

 	});
 ```

 Resulting variable `sWorker` is actually equal to the passed function from the second argument.
 Passed system name is stored in `@@name` property.

-Actual name is currently used mainly for debugging purposes.
+Name of the system has currently no use except filtering out duplicates when adding to the engine.
+In future releases when finite state machine will be implemented, name will become important.

 Lets mark the returned function as **system initializer**.
 It's role is simply to initialize system logic upon invocation.
 Basically you could have system like the following code.